nadrino/kotor-walkthrough/kotor/walkthrough/082_Korriban.md

 - Kill the bats -> go in the cave
 - First intersection right
 - Kill
-- Next -> left (we gonna make a loop to go right after)
+- Next -> left (we gonna make a loop to reach back and take this right path after)
-- Kill
+- Kill + loot the room
 - Left
-- Kill
-- Kill one beast at the corner (level up party (18))
+- Kill the beasts
-- Left again -> next intersection -> where you came
+- Left again -> loot corpse in the cave -> next intersection -> where you came
-- Loot a corpse
-- Left -> right (straight is outside of the cave)
+- Left (the same intersection) -> now take right
-- Right -> recover mine
+- recover mine
 - Sith (SAVE)
     - Go back?
 What are you talking about?
     - You're... the renegade students?
 The ones who ran away?